Codecademy/docs/content/sklearn/concepts/linear-regression-analysis/linear-regression-analysis.md

 ---
 Title: 'Linear Regression Analysis'
-Description: 'A machine learning technique that involves training a model to predict a dependent variable from one or more independent variables, assuming a linear relationship between them.'
+Description: 'A machine learning technique used to predict a dependent variable from one or more independent variables, assuming a linear relationship between them.'
 Subjects:
   - 'Data Science'
   - 'Machine Learning'